 Aside from leading NL first basemen in both putouts and assists in 1909, Konetchy led the Cardinals in every offensive category and finished in the NL's Top Five in hits (165), runs (88), total bases (228), triples (14), and RBIs (80).
 When asked how he improved his batting, Ed replied, "Hard work.
 I made it my business to study closely the pitchers who bothered me most, particularly Nap Rucker's high fastball."
 He asked teammates to throw him only high fastballs during batting practice, until he was able to "whale the stuffing out of it."
 On the advice of new manager Roger Bresnahan, Konetchy also started hitting to the opposite field. "[Bresnahan] said I was hitting the ball to left field too often, as the fielders knew where to play me," he said.
 "I changed my stance and started poking the ball in other directions."

 During Koney's first four years in St. Louis, the Cardinals never won more than 63 games.
-Finally, in 1911, they got off to a good start.
+Finally, in 1911, things started to improve.
 Bresnahan had the Cards only three games out of first place in early July when the team was involved in a train wreck on its way from Philadelphia to Boston.
 A dozen passengers were killed and 47 others injured.
-Due to a pre-trip change in the location of their car to the rear of the train, none of the Cardinals were seriously injured.
+Due to a mid-trip change in the location of their car to the rear of the train, none of the Cardinals were seriously injured.
 Konetchy and Bresnahan led the rescue effort, carrying many passengers to safety.
 The Cardinals never recovered from the incident, finishing a distant fifth despite posting their first winning season since 1901, but Konetchy led the NL with 38 doubles and his own team with six home runs and 88 RBIs.
 In February 1912 he met with Bresnahan in a St. Louis hotel bar to talk contract.
 The negotiation turned into a drinking contest that lasted from the time the bar opened that morning until late in the afternoon.
 Amidst a table of empty beer bottles, Konetchy finally agreed to terms.
-That year he batted .314, the highest average of his career, but the following year he fell off to .273.
+That year he batted .314, tying the highest average of his career, but the following year he fell off to .276.

 Being the star player on a second-division team, Konetchy was the frequent subject of trade rumors throughout the early part of his career.
 "I'm the most traded man in baseball without getting anywhere," he said.
 Philadelphia reportedly once offered Sherry Magee, Fred Luderus, and Earl Moore for him, while other teams offered up to $20,000.
 When interviewed in 1938, Konetchy wondered "what kind of tag they'd have on me in this high pressure era.
 One thing is certain, I was born 23 years too soon."
-During the 1913 NL annual meeting, the Cardinals' newly appointed manager, Miller Huggins, finally traded Konetchy, along with Mike Mowrey and Bob Harmon, to Pittsburgh for five players.
-It was said that Pittsburgh manager Fred Clarke had been so eager to acquire Konetchy that he even considered trading Honus Wagner for him.
+During the 1913 NL annual meeting, the Cardinals' manager Miller Huggins traded Konetchy, along with Mike Mowrey and Bob Harmon, to Pittsburgh for five players.
+It was said that Pittsburgh manager Fred Clarke had been so eager to acquire Konetchy that he even considered trading an aging Honus Wagner for him.

 After winning 15 of their first 17 games, the 1914 Pirates fell apart, finishing seventh.
 Throughout the season Pittsburgh owner Barney Dreyfuss continually berated his players for their poor performance, particularly Konetchy, who batted only .249.
 At season's end, Dreyfuss refused Konetchy's demand for a three-year contract at $7,500 per year.
 Despite the attempts of several former teammates to dissuade him, Konetchy jumped to the Pittsburgh Stogies of the Federal League, who granted his contract demands.
 Ed's wife reportedly received $1,000 for helping convince him to sign.
-In his only season in the Federal League, Konetchy set career highs in batting average (.314), hits (181), and triples (18), finishing in the Top Five in almost every offensive category while winning his second fielding Triple Crown.
-He called the Federal League the "best league I have ever been connected with," even writing a scathing letter to the editor of Sporting Lifeto deny a report that he had told former teammate Bobby Byrne that he was "sorry he had left Organized Base Ball and longed to get back with them."
+In his only season in the Federal League, Konetchy set career highs in batting average (.314), hits (181), and triples (18), finishing in the Top Five in almost every offensive category while leading the league in fielding.
+He called the Federal League the "best league I have ever been connected with," even writing a scathing letter to the editor of Sporting Life to deny a report that he had told former teammate Bobby Byrne that he was "sorry he had left Organized Base Ball and longed to get back with them."
 But the Feds folded at the end of the season and Konetchy was sold to the Boston Braves along with two other players for $18,000.

 After three years with the Braves, Konetchy was sold on the eve of the 1919 season to the Brooklyn Dodgers.
 On June 28 of that season he began an incredible streak, knocking out two singles and a double.
-The following day he collected four singles and a triple, followed by two more singles the next day, giving him a streak of 10 hits in consecutive at-bats, tying a record set in 1897.
-In 1920, his 13th season in the majors, Koney-who had once said that "the happiest moment of my life would be on a pennant-winning team"-finally got to play in a World's Series.
-Despite only four hits in seven games, he established a Series record for most chances accepted in a game by a first baseman with 19.
+The following day he collected four singles and a triple, followed by two more singles the next game, giving him a streak of 10 hits in consecutive at-bats, tying a record set in 1899.
+In 1920, his 14th season in the majors, Koney-who had once said that "the happiest moment of my life would be on a pennant-winning team"-finally got to play in a World's Series.
+Despite his Dodgers losing the Series to the Indiand, and Konetchy only getting four hits in seven games, in Game 3 he established a Series record for most chances accepted in a game by a first baseman with 19.
 Midway through the 1921 season, Koney was released on waivers to Philadelphia, where he finished his final year in the majors with a .299 average, a career-high 11 home runs, and a record five unassisted double plays in one season.
 When told that he was the NL's oldest player in terms of service, he replied: "Ed Koney's still a kid first baseman, just getting limbered up.
 You tell 'em."

-Ed Konetchy died from heart disease on May 27, 1947.
+Ed Konetchy died from heart disease on May 27, 1947 at the age of 61.
 He was posthumously inducted into Wisconsin's Athletic Hall of Fame in 1961.

 Note: A different version of this biography appeared in Tom Simon, ed.,